Paris Walking Tours

 Map of the Area

-The Square de la Petite Roquette, which can be translated as the Square of the Little Rocket, not only has one of the more unusual names of all the Squares in Paris, it also has one of the more unusual histories.
+The Square de la Petite Roquette, which can be translated as Square of the Little Rocket, not only has an unusual name, it has one of the more unusual histories.

-The origin of the name of the Square is not clear.
-It could have been derived from "petite roche" or "small rock" in that the Square is situated on top of a very small butte.
-Or, the name could have originated from the flower Eruca Sativa, commonly called "roquette" in French, which grew abundantly on this very small butte.
+The origin of the name is not clear.
+It could come from "petite roche", small rock, in that the Square is situated on top of a very small butte.
+Or, the name could have originated from the flower Eruca Sativa, locally called "roquette", that grew abundantly on this very small butte.

-Though, most likely, the name could have come from the neighboring property which was owned by the family Rocquet de la Tribouille.
-The two properties were bought and joined by by King Henri III who then gave it to Comte (Count) de Cheverny.
+Most likely, the name came from the neighboring property owned by the family Rocquet de la Tribouille.
+The two properties were bought and joined by by Henri III who then gave it to Comte de Cheverny.

-In 1545, the property on which Square de la Petite Roquette now sits was owned by Germain Teste, who was the tax collector of Paris.
-He had a country home built there which was visited several times by Kings Henri III and IV.
-During the following thirty years the property was sold and resold several times before becoming the property of Comte de Cheverny.
+Before that happened, in 1545, the property on which Square de la Petite Roquette now sits was owned by Germain Teste, the tax collector of Paris.
+He had a country home built there that was visited several times by Kings Henri III and IV.
+During the following thirty years the property was sold and resold several times before finally becoming the property of Comte de Cheverny.

 During 1825-1836, a prison was built here by architect Hippolyte Lebas, who was also the architect for the church of Notre Dame de Lorette which was being built at the same time.
 The prison had the look of a grim fortified castle.